-One might be interested in detecting which covariate causes spurious diffusion.
-In this section, we develop a multiple testing procedure that detects the set of such covariates with asymptotic control of familywise error rate (FWER).
+One might be interested in detecting which set of covariates cause relational diffusion.
+In this section, we develop a multiple testing procedure that detects the set of such covariates with asymptotic control of Familywise Error Rate (FWER).
 First, let us introduce an individual hypothesis for each covariate index $s \in \mathbb{S}$:

 Define